The Enemy (1952 film)

 The Enemy (La Nemica) is a 1952 Italian melodrama film directed by Giorgio Bianchi and starring Elisa Cegani, Frank Latimore and Vira Silenti.
 It was shot at the Cinecittà Studios in Rome.
 The film's sets were designed by the art director Mario Chiari.

+Plot

+A wealthy duchess seemingly despises one of her two sons — the one whom everyone else in the family adores.
+The sudden unveiling of a dark family secret drives the narrative, revealing the true reasons behind her unexpected hostility and emotional distance.